davtur/nginx-hello-world/README.md

 # nginx-hello-world
-THis is a simple nginx example with an Openshift ( Tekton) pipeline with integration into Advanced Cluster Security for image scans and security policy checks.
+This is a simple nginx example with an Openshift ( Tekton) pipeline with integration into Advanced Cluster Security for image scans and security policy checks.

 See the ACS documentation here https://docs.openshift.com/acs/4.4/welcome/index.html